-At the Colonoscopy Center of Excellence our physicians are focused on providing excellent patient care along side the most cutting edge colonoscopy techniques available.
+At the Colonoscopy Center of Excellence, our physicians are focused on providing excellent patient care along side the most cutting edge colonoscopy techniques available.
 It is our goal to help you reduce your risk of colon cancer through proper colon cancer screening.
 If you’re concerned about colon cancer, or your colorectal health, the most important thing you can do is schedule an appointment with the experienced colorectal surgeons and gastroenterologists at the La Peer Health Systems Colonoscopy Center of Excellence.

 To keep you and your loved ones healthy, participate in colon cancer prevention by learning about the risk factors associated with colon cancer.
 To learn more about colon cancer prevention, please visit the Colorectal Cancer Prevention page by the National Cancer Institute.

 It is possible for anyone to develop colon cancer at some point in his or her lifetime.
 However, some people are at a higher risk of developing this cancer than others.
 Knowing colon cancer risk factors can help you make important lifestyle changes to reduce your chances of getting colon cancer in the future.
 In addition, knowing the facts and statistics about colon cancer can help patients understand the importance of preventative colon cancer screenings.

 In general, men have a slightly elevated risk of getting colon cancer compared to women.
 Among ethnic groups, African Americans are more likely to develop the disease.
 Although people can develop colon cancer at any age, those over the age of 50 are at a higher risk.
 For this reason, our Beverly Hills-based team, in accordance with the American Cancer Society, recommends that healthy individuals with normal risk factors for colon cancer still undergo their first colonoscopy at age 50 and follow-up screenings every 10 years.